Socompa: Sector collapse

-There is evidence in the collapse deposit that a lava flow was being erupted on the volcano when the landslide occurred, which together with the presence of pyroclastic fallout on the southwestern side of Socompa implies the collapse may have been started by volcanic activity.
-The quantity of water in the edifice rocks on the other hand was probably minor.
+The precise circumstances leading to the collapse are unknown, although there are several hypotheses.
+There is evidence in the deposit that a lava flow was being erupted on the volcano when the landslide occurred, which together with the presence of pyroclastic fallout on the southwestern side of Socompa implies the event may have been started by volcanic activity.
+The quantity of water in the edifice rocks was probably minor.
 Another theory assumes that the volcanic edifice was destabilized by ductile and mechanically weak layers beneath Socompa; under the weight of the volcano these layers can deform and "flow" outward from the edifice, causing the formation of thrusts at its foot.
 Evidence of such spreading of the basement under Socompa has been found.
+Other potential causes are earthquakes and the intrusion of new magma.
+Climatic factors for the Socompa collapse, which have been proposed as triggers for other volcanoes, are speculative.

-The collapse generated a large amount of energy, about 380 PJ.
+The event released a large amount of energy, about 380 PJ.
 Some evidence in the form of tephra suggests that the collapse was accompanied by a lateral blast, but other research found no such evidence.
-Such sector collapse events are catastrophic phenomena, and the debris avalanches associated with them can reach large distances from the original volcano.
-The fragmentation of rocks during the landslide and the fine material generated during this process might enhance the fluidity of the avalanche, allowing it to extend far away from the source.
+Such events are classified as catastrophic phenomena, and the debris avalanches associated with them can reach large distances from the original volcano.
+The fragmentation of rocks during the landslide and the fine material generated during this process might enhance the fluidity of the avalanche, allowing it to spread far away from the source.